-Typically, drug use spreads to every aspect of a person’s life and will affect their performance at work or school.
+Typically, drug use affects every aspect of a person’s life and affects their performance at work or school.
 A drug-free workplace can provide on-the-job safety for these individuals and their co-workers.

-Implementing a drug-free workplace program is the best way for employers to prevent drug use from negatively impacting their business.
+Implementing a drug-free workplace program allows employers to prevent the negative impact of drug in their business.
 By doing so, you also provide a safe, productive environment that will improve employee satisfaction and overall operations.

 Consider these 5 reasons for implementing a drug-free workplace policy: